pepedocs/srescience/docs/documentation/goals.md

 # Goals
-1. Study and discover fundamental models of SRE.
+1. Study discover or build fundamental models of service reliability.

-2. Enable the SRE community to use fundamental models of SRE to design and implement SRE, SRE integral parts, SRE derivatives, or invent new SRE concepts.
+2. Enable the SRE community to use fundamental models of SRE to design and implement SRE.